Skip to content

 npm run dev

-MONGO_URIMongoDB connection string (e.g., mongodb://localhost:27017/kubeorch)
+MONGO_URIYesMongoDB connection string (e.g., mongodb://localhost:27017/kubeorch)

-JWT_SECRETSecret key for JWT tokens
+JWT_SECRETYesSecret key for signing JWT tokens

-ENCRYPTION_KEYKey for encrypting cluster credentials at rest
+ENCRYPTION_KEYYesKey for encrypting cluster credentials at rest